Strongly Sublinear Algorithms for Testing Pattern Freeness

 \section{Preliminaries and discussion}

-In this section, we set up some preliminary notation and state the basic facts that we will use about $\pi$-freeness.
 For a function $f:[n] \to \R$, we denote by $R(f)$ the image of $f$.
 We often refer to the elements of the domain $[n]$ as \emph{indices}, and the elements of $R(f)$ as \emph{values}.
-For $S \subseteq [n]$, we denote by $f|_{S}$, the restriction of $f$ to the set of domain points in $S$.
+For $S \subseteq [n]$, $f|_{S}$ denotes the restriction of $f$ to $S$.
 Throughout, $n$ will denote the domain size of the function $f$.

 We often refer to events in a probability space.
-For ease of representation, we will say that an event $E$ occurs with high probability, denoted `\vhp{}', if $\Pr(E) > 1 - n^{-\log n}$, to avoid specifying accurate constants.
+For ease of representation, we will say that an event $E$ occurs with high probability, denoted `w.h.p.', if $\Pr(E) > 1 - n^{-\log n}$, to avoid specifying accurate constants.

-Let $\mathcal S_k$ denote the set of all permutations of length $k$.
+Let $\mathcal S_k$ denote the set of all permutations of length~$k$.
 We view $\pi = (a_1, \ldots ,a_k) \in \mathcal{S}_k$ as a function (and not as a cyclus), that is, where $\pi(i) = a_i, ~ i \in [k]$.
-We refer to $a_i$ as the $i$th value in $\pi$, and as the $a_i$-leg of $\pi$.
-Thus e.g., for $\pi=(4,1,2,3),$ the first value is $4$, and the third is $2$, while the $4$-leg of $\pi$ is at the first place and its $1$-leg is at the second place.
+We refer to $a_i$ as the $i$th value in~$\pi$, and as the $a_i$-leg of~$\pi$.
+Thus, e.g., for $\pi=(4,1,2,3),$ the first value is $4$, and the third is $2$, while the $4$-leg of~$\pi$ is at the first place and its $1$-leg is at the second place.
 We often refer to $\pi \in \mathcal S_k$ as a $k$-pattern.